Probing the Phenomenology of Dark Matter from Decoupled Freeze-Out: Introduction

 For couplings that are weaker than those of the WIMPs yet not feeble, one can encounter a loss of kinetic equilibrium.
-Typically this occurs when the dark matter couplings to the SM drop below roughly $10^{-6}$ as encountered, for example when DM annihilates near a resonance~\cite{Binder:2017rgn,Binder:2021bmg,Binder:2022pmf, Belanger:2024bro,Belanger:2025kce}, or in the conversion driven FO (coscattering) mechanism ~\cite{Garny:2017rxs,DAgnolo:2017dbv,Brummer:2019inq,Alguero:2022inz}.
+Typically this occurs when the dark matter couplings to the SM drop below roughly $10^{-6}$ as encountered, for example, when DM annihilates near a resonance~\cite{Binder:2017rgn,Binder:2021bmg,Binder:2022pmf, Belanger:2024bro,Belanger:2025kce}, or in the conversion driven FO (coscattering) mechanism ~\cite{Garny:2017rxs,DAgnolo:2017dbv,Brummer:2019inq,Alguero:2022inz,Chatterjee:2025vdz}.
+Kinetic decoupling of WIMPs in non-standard cosmological scenarios, such as kination or low temperature reheating cosmology, was explored in \cite{Visinelli:2015eka}.
 In another class of scenarios where the mediator is feebly coupled to the SM but the dark sector coupling is larger, before it decouples, DM can enter into equilibrium with the mediator at a temperature distinct from that of the thermal bath.
-This mechanism of freeze-out from a thermally decoupled dark sector is called decoupled freeze-out.
+Processes that govern DM formation are interactions of the DM with the hidden sector.

+This mechanism ~\cite{Cheung:2010gj, Chu:2011be,Hambye:2019dwd,Hambye:2020lvy,Coy:2021ann} can be viewed as a subclass of secluded FO with the important difference that the DM temperature ($T'$) is below that of the SM bath, $T'<T$ .
+In the following, as in ~\cite{Bharucha:2022lty}, we will generically call the mechanism of freeze-out from a thermally decoupled dark sector, decoupled freeze-out (DFO).
+This includes both the cases where the dark sector has been created from SM-DM interactions ~\cite{Feng:2008mu,Cheung:2010gj, Chu:2011be} or from SM-mediator interactions ~\cite{Hambye:2019dwd,Bharucha:2022lty}.